How do I pay for my cruise? What are the deposit and final payment requirements?

 Casual: slacks (nice jeans) and sport shirt

 On a seven night cruise they will normally have two formal nights and one or two informal nights.
-3 and 4 night cruises have one formal night.
+Three and four night cruises have one formal night.

 Everything you’ve heard about cruise ship dining is true.
-You’ll find a varied selection of entrees (appetizers, salads, soups, vegetables, and desserts, too) every time you sit down.
-And there’s virtually no limit on what or how much you can order.
+You’ll find a varied selection of appetizers, salads, soups, vegetables, and desserts and there’s virtually no limit on what or how much you can order.
 Just because your cruise ship offers plenty of delicious food doesn’t mean you’ll come home out of shape.
-You can choose low-cal, spa, or fitness menu selections that are just as tempting as the regular menu.
+You can choose low-cal, spa or fitness menu selections that are just as tempting as the regular menu.
 You can also jog, do aerobics, work out in the gym, swim, golf, play tennis, and much more.
-Burning calories was never so much fun!
-Best of all, the one thing you’ll never see on a cruise ship menu is a price!

-As a rule of thumb, Early Dining means you’ll have dinner between 6 pm and 6:30 pm.
-Late Dining means you’ll have dinner between 8:15 and 8:45 pm.
-There are many reasons why one dining may be better for you than an other.
+Early dining means you’ll have dinner between 6 and 6.30pm, whereas late dining is between 8.15 and 8.45pm.
+There are many reasons why one dining may be better for you than the other.

-* You are travelling with small children who need to stick to a set meal and bedtime schedule.
+* You are travelling with small children who need to stick to a set meal schedule

-* You don’t enjoy that bloated full feeling before bedtime
+* You don’t enjoy the being full feeling before bedtime

 * You are an early riser

-* You are a night owl, you catches their second wind later in the evening
+* You are a night owl, who catches their second wind later in the evening

 * You don’t want to feel rushed for dinner after a day in port